 The symptoms are identical to bacterial meningitis and only develop two to ten days after the amoeba enters the nose.

-People who have been infected will start feeling headaches, nausea, seizures, seizures, confusion, hallucinations, stiff neck, getting fever, and vomiting.
+People who have been infected will start feeling headaches, nausea, seizures, confusion, hallucinations, stiff neck, getting fever, and vomiting.

 After the initial symptoms, the disease will progress rapidly, causing death within about five days.

 Unfortunately, there is still no treatment available for the brain-eating amoeba.

 Scientists have created drugs that kill the deadly microorganism in the laboratory, but they were only effective in a small percentage of patients.

 So, how can people protect themselves against Naegleria fowleri?

 Ideally, you should avoid water sports in freshwater bodies such as inadequately chlorinated swimming pools and wave pools, wake parks, and small lakes that you do not trust or have not been regularly tested.

 Also, avoid submerging the head under water or engaging in water-related activities that cause water to go up the nose.